hoangph271/sane_gallery/README.md

 # sane_gallery

-Sane**Gallery** is the new Flutter reimplementation of [gallereasy](https://github.com/hoangph271/gallereasy), a web app for searching & saving GIFs.
+Sane**Gallery** is the Flutter reimplementation of [gallereasy](https://github.com/hoangph271/gallereasy), a web app for searching & saving GIFs.

 ## Deployed Web Version